 What is an antimicrobial?
 The antimicrobial definition.

-An antimicrobial any substance which kills or inhibits the growth of microorganisms by suppressing microorganism reproduction.
-Microorganisms are unicellular or cell-cluster microscopic organisms, including eukaryotes such as fungi and protists and prokaryotes such as bacteria and certain algae.
-Viruses are also included.
+An antimicrobial is any substance that kills or inhibits the growth of microorganisms by suppressing microorganism reproduction.
+Microorganisms are unicellular or cell-cluster microscopic organisms, including eukaryotes such as fungi and protists, and prokaryotes such as bacteria and certain algae.

 Microban International is the global leader and most trusted brand in the antimicrobial additives industry.
 We engineer antimicrobial, odor control, and surface modification technologies that are incorporated into products worldwide.
-Our technologies keep product surfaces cleaner and longer lasting by preventing the growth of microorganisms like bacteria, mold, and mildew.
+Microban technologies keep product surfaces cleaner and longer-lasting by preventing the growth of microorganisms like bacteria, mold, and mildew.

 What is the difference between antimicrobial and antibacterial?

-Antimicrobial technologies minimize the presence of bacteria, mold, fungi and even some virus strains.
-In contrast to antibacterial agents, antimicrobial substances offer a greater level of product protection.
-Their broad-spectrum performance makes them perfect for use in hygiene critical environments such as schools, hospitals, and commercial kitchens.
-Typical active ingredients include silver or zinc.
+Antimicrobial technologies minimize the presence of bacteria, mold, and algae.
+In contrast to antibacterial agents, antimicrobial substances offer a greater level of product protection against a wider range of microorganisms.
+Their broad-spectrum performance makes them perfect for use in hygiene-critical environments such as schools, hospitals, and commercial kitchens.

-How do Microban antimicrobial agents work in antimicrobial products?
+How do Microban antimicrobial agents work in products and surfaces?

 Microban antimicrobial treatments are built into products during the manufacturing process.
-When microbes come into contact with a product surface, Microban antimicrobial protection penetrates the cell wall of the microorganism and disrupts the cell, making the microorganism unable to grow and reproduce.
+When microbes come into contact with a product surface, Microban antimicrobial protection penetrates the cell wall of the microorganism, ultimately preventing its growth and reproduction.

-What types of microorganisms do antimicrobial agents work against?
+What types of microorganisms do Microban antimicrobial agents work against?

-Microban antimicrobial protection is effective against most common bacteria, yeasts, molds and fungi that cause stains, odors and product degradation.
-Microban technology is not designed to protect users from disease causing microorganisms.
+Microban antimicrobial protection is effective against most common bacteria, yeasts, molds, and fungi that cause stains, odors, and product degradation.
+Microban has also been proven to reduce viral loading on products and surfaces.

 How do I know that Microban antimicrobial product protection is safe?

-No. Microban technology does not replace regular cleaning practices specified by product manufacturers.
-Instead, our antimicrobials complement regular cleaning by keep products cleaner in between cleanings.
+Yes, products featuring antimicrobial protection still need to be cleaned.
+Microban technology is not a disinfectant and does not replace regular cleaning practices specified by product manufacturers.
+Instead, our antimicrobials complement regular cleaning by keeping products cleaner in between cleanings.

 Does Microban protection begin working immediately?